Most product leaders are measured on what they launch. The harder, higher-signal skill is knowing what to kill and reallocating capital bets.

 How do you build the case for a kill decision?

 The analysis is the easy part.
 The hard part is organizational.
-Here is the sequence I have used across multiple kill decisions:
+Here is the sequence I have used across both kill decisions at the company:

 Separate the people from the product.
-When a kill decision includes team reductions, particularly international teams, the communication must be precise.
-“Your role no longer exists” is categorically different from “your performance was insufficient.”
-The first is a strategic decision.
+When the VR product kill included the India-based development team reduction, the communication had to be precise.
+“Your role no longer exists because we are exiting this product line” is categorically different from “your performance was insufficient.”
+The first is a strategic decision about the product.
 The second is a judgment of the individual.
-Conflating them destroys trust across the entire organization.
+Conflating them destroys trust across the entire organization, including among the people you are keeping.

 When should you NOT use this framework?